webplatformco/.github/README.md

 ### Are you a consortium?
 Or a Working Group?

-No. We do not aim to replace W3C, WHATWG, TC39, etc.
+No. We do not aim to replace venues for standardization, like W3C, WHATWG, TC39, etc.
-We envision the Web Platform Collective as an organization that sits at a higher level of abstraction; in some ways it would act as the translator between these groups and web stakeholders.
+We envision the Web Platform Collective as a change agent in those spaces, engaging relevant parties there to drive progress on various features on behalf of diverse web stakeholders.

 ### Are you an agency?
 A nonprofit?
 Something else?